 Why do you feel the desire to eat something sweet or have a glass of wine?
 What might you be trying to avoid?
 And how can you offer yourself support in a way that doesn’t detract from your health?

-If you’d like to explore emotional eating in greater detail, including why it happens and how to overcome it, enrolments for the next intake of my Weight Loss for Women course are now open.
+If you’d like to explore emotional eating in greater detail, including why it happens and how to overcome it, take a look at my Weight Loss for Women course.
 Join me for this nine-week journey and let me help you to better understand your body and establish a relationship with food that is based on nourishment.